tayerthiaggo/irivermetrics/docs/module1.md

 Here's an example of how to use wd_batch module to perform batch water detection:

-1. **Download .ini file:** If you need to adjust any parameters of the WaterDetect configuring file, download the default .ini file [here](docs/WaterDetect.ini).
+1. **Download .ini file:** If you need to adjust any parameters of the WaterDetect configuring file, download the default .ini file [here](WaterDetect.ini).
 Note, if a .ini file path is provided, a folder will be created to export the results at the same location of the .ini file.
 If not the results will be exported to the same path as rcor_extent shapefile.

-2. **Input Data:**
+2. **Parameters:**

-- input_img (str or xarray.DataArray): Provide a directory containing multispectral images (e.g., TIFF files) or a DataArray (xarray.DataArray) as input.
+- input_img : str or xarray.DataArray
+    Provide a directory containing multispectral images (e.g., TIFF files) or a DataArray (xarray.DataArray) as input.
 These images (or DataArray) should contain at least 4 spectral bands (RGB+Near-infrared) for water detection.

-- rcor_extent (str): Specify the river lines that define the rivers to be considered for water detection.
-These river lines help determine the area of interest (AOI) for the analysis.

     Note:
         - Images in the directory must have a associate date in its name in the format "yyyy-mm-dd" or "yyyy_mm_dd".

         - All images in the directory must have the same coordinate reference system, spatial resolution, and number of bands.

         - The first 4 bands must be stacked as B, G, R, NIR.
 If there are more than 4 bands, the first 6 bands must be B, G, R, NIR, SWIR1, and SWIR2.

+- rcor_extent : str
+    Specify the river lines that define the rivers to be considered for water detection.
+These river lines help determine the area of interest (AOI) for the analysis.

+- ini_file : str
-- ini_file (str): The path to the WaterDetect default Initialization File (.ini) file.
+    The path to the WaterDetect default Initialization File (.ini) file.
 This file contains key-value pairs for configuration settings, including spectral water indices combination, maximum clustering, and regularization.

-- buffer (int or float, optional, default= 1000 metres): Specify a buffer distance (in metres) around the river lines.
+- buffer : int or float, optional, default= 1000 metres Specify a buffer distance (in metres) around the river lines.
 This buffer distance will be used to create polygons around the river lines, defining the extended AOI for water detection.

-- img_ext (str, optional, default = .tif): Set the file extension of the input images.
+- img_ext : str, optional, default = .tif
+    Set the file extension of the input images.
 This parameter helps the module recognize the image files.

+- reg : float, optional
-- reg (float, optional): Define the regularization parameter (default = 0.07 for four bands or 0.08 for six bands).
+    Define the regularization parameter (default = 0.07 for four bands or 0.08 for six bands).
 For further information refer to [this paper](https://doi.org/10.1080/15481603.2023.2168676)

-- max_cluster (int, optional, default = 6 for four bands or 3 for six bands): Specify the maximum clustering parameter.
+- max_cluster : int, optional, default = 6 for four bands or 3 for six bands
+    Specify the maximum clustering parameter.

-- export_tif (bool, optional, default = True): Choose whether to export results as raster files.
+- export_tif : bool, optional, default = True
+    Choose whether to export results as raster files.

     If the "Export Results as Raster" parameter is set to True, the module creates a folder to store raster files for each time step (e.g., .tif files).

 3. **How it works:**